Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-warfighting.md

 Predictable action allows the enemy to prepare an effective defense.

 **Action**
-Take calculated risks to strike in an unexpected way.
+Take calculated risks to strike unexpectedly.

 **Outcome**
 The enemy loses time and freedom to respond.